samnguyen92/ai-trainer-plugin/MODERN_UI_README.md

 - **Color Scheme**: Consistent use of white text with green accents (#3bb273)

 ### 2. Tabbed Interface
-The new interface includes four main tabs:
+The new interface includes three main tabs:

 #### Answer Tab (Default)
 - Displays the main answer content